 - AUD$2,500 cash assistance at the beginning of the Scholarship

 - Other support as advised in the letter of offer

 Applicants must read the terms and conditions before applying.

-    Basic, Advanced or Chapter Training
+Scholarships in Basic, Advanced or Chapter Training

-    College Indigenous Health Scholarship
+College Indigenous Australian and Māori Health Scholarship

 The Scholarship is made possible by the Fellows of the RACP.

 Indigenous Australian and Māori Health Scholarship for Paediatrics and Child Health

 The Scholarship is made possible by the Paediatric & Child Health Division of the RACP.